-If you have not told your doctor about any of the above, tell them before you start taking Metrogyl.
+If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Metrogyl.

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.